-Like Mr. Hubmann, Professor Nipperdey emphasizes that no definite list can be made of the elements of the allgemeines Persönlichkeitsrecht; it is, by nature, inexhaustible.
+Like Mr. Hubmann, Professor Nipperdey emphasizes that no definite list can be made of the elements of the allgemeines Personlichkeitsrecht; it is, by nature, inexhaustible.
 However, certain specific rights are derived from it.
-Among these is the right to a person's name, already granted by the BGB.
-There is also a right to a person's likeness, which is wider than that granted by the Artistic Copyright Act, 1907, but is subject to the same exceptions.
+Among these is the right to a person's name, already granted by the $\overline{B}GB$.
+There is also a right to a person's likness, which is wider than that granted by the Artistic Copyright Act, 1907, but is subject to the same exceptions.
 Another right of the personality has the spoken word as its object: any recording or transmission of a person's voice is unlawful, subject to certain exceptions.
 The right to a person's honour and reputation belongs to the "personality rights", like the right to have one's descent established (Recht der blutmässigen Abstammung).
-Professor Nipperdey also adopts the distingtion between the right to claim a "sphere of intimacy" (Geheimsphäre), i.e. a protection against any person trying to have access to letters, diaries, personal notes or, more generally, any facts which a person has a reasonable interest in keeping secret, and a "sphere of privacy" (Privatsphäre), protected against any prying into, surveillance of and disclosure of private facts, independently of their character.
+Professor Nipperdey also adopts the distinction between the right to claim a "sphere of intimacy" (Geheimsphäre), i.e. a protection against any person trying to have access to letters, diaries, personal notes or, more generally, any facts which a person has a reasonable interest in keeping secret, and a "sphere of privacy" (Privatsphäre), protected against any prying into, surveillance of and disclosure of private facts, independently of their character.
 The right to a sphere of privacy comprises a protection against the publication of the portrait of a person's life or character.
 Invasions are justified only in a few cases.
-Further, "rights of the personality" protect a person's feelings and emotional life and the accused's freedom of speech in criminal proceedings.
-Finally, the moral right of authors is a personality right (pp. 8-20).
+Further "rights of the personality" protect a person's feelings and emotional life and the accused's freedom of speech in criminal proceedings.
+Finally, the moral right of authors is a personality right.84

 25. The opinion of Professor Nipperdey, himself a senior judge, may be considered as authoritative, as far as the "general right of the personality" as an element of private law is concerned.
 Most of his theses are covered by judicial dicta; in particular, the Bundesgerichtshof has explicitly adopted the view that this "general right" cannot be defined exhaustively.
-(46) The dangers of this attitude have not been overlooked, (47) but so far the matter has not been brought to a head.
+The dangers of this attitude